-As part of the 18.92% agreement referenced in Chapter 2, the region receives an annual allotment2 of rural STP funds that are programmed by the five counties that are partially rural: Lake, McHenry, Kane, and Will in IDOT District 1 and Kendall in IDOT District 3.
+As part of the 18.92% agreement referenced earlier in this chapter, the region receives an annual allotment2 of rural STP funds that are programmed by the five counties that are partially rural: Lake, McHenry, Kane, and Will in IDOT District 1 and Kendall in IDOT District 3.
 Each county within IDOT District 1 receives equal amounts of 50% of the allotment and the remaining 50% is distributed based on population of the four counties.
 The four counties within IDOT District 1 have agreed upon a borrowing procedure in which one county may use up to the total STP-C funds available to the region with pay back occurring over a specified time period using future STP-C allotments or other non-federal county funds.
 Copies of this agreement and each county's concurrence are available in Appendix 3.
-Kendall County's allotment is based on ten percent divided equally among all non-district 1 counties and the remaining is allocated based on non-urban area, non-urban population, and non-urban mileage of all systems.
-The FFY 2014- FFY 18 STP-C marks table is below.
+Kendall County's allotment is based on ten percent divided equally among all non-district 1 counties and the remaining is allocated based